tensorflow/transform/docs/tf2_support.md

 If migrating an existing `tf.Transform` pipeline from TF 1.x to TF 2.x, the following issues may be encountered:

+### RuntimeError: The order of analyzers in your `preprocessing_fn` appears to be non-deterministic.

+In TF 2.x, the `preprocessing_fn` provided by the user is traced several times.
+If the order in which TFT analyzers are encountered changes with each trace, this error will be raised.
+This can be fixed by removing any non-determinism in the order in which TFT analyzers are invoked.

 ### Output of `transform_raw_features` does not contain expected feature.